akhealth/EIS-Modernization/procurement-docs-search/Attachment A - DHSS IT Requirements Agile Acquisition.md

 > The State shall have full and complete access to all source code,
 > documentation, utilities, software tools and other similar items used
-> to develop/install the proposed solution or may be useful in
+> to develop/install the proposed solution or that may be useful in
 > maintaining or enhancing the equipment and solution after it is
 > operating in a production environment.